TheFlowDKK/lectio-bot/README.md

 - There are two sql_database.py files. (sql_database.py (windows), sql_database_linux.py (linux))
 - Rename the file you need to sql_database.py and delete the other.

+# Commands
+- `!lektier` shows the next assignment.
+- `!lektier [count]` (!lektier 3) shows the next 3 assignments.
+- `!updatedb` updates the database with new homework/assignments.
+- `!help` shows commands that anyone can run.

 #### This project is mostly for documentation and therefore not really intended for others to download.